-The shifting is very smooth and light, it will shift smoothly under load on the upshifts but requires slightly less pressure on the pedals on the downshifts.
+The Pinion Drive is extremely low maintanance, all it should need is an oil change every 10000km.
+Shifting is very smooth and light, it will shift smoothly under load on the upshifts but requires slightly less pressure on the pedals on the downshifts.
 There are two gear steps (6/7 and 12/13) where shifting is only possible when the cranks are completely unloaded.
 On the other hand you can shift into any gear you like when freewheeling, and as the gear is not engaged at all, freewheeling has much less resistance than with a hub gear.

 The P1.18 has 18 gears evenly spaced with an 11.5% increase per gear.
 This means smaller gaps between gears compared to Rohloff’s 13.6%. - 636% increase from the smallest to biggest gear.
 This is wider than a conventional 30spd setup (620% maximum), a Rohloff hub (530%) or Shimano Alfine 11s (409%).
 Weight is 2700g.

 The P1.12 has 12 gears with a range of 600%.
 Gaps are 17.7% and the weight is 2350g.